mingodad/citadel/webcit/README.txt

  Citadel is a sophisticated groupware platform which allows multiple users to simultaneously access the system using a variety of user interfaces.
-This package (WebCit) is a "middleware" package which presents an HTML/HTTP user interface to the Citadel system.
+This package (WebCit) is a web based front end and user interface to the Citadel system.

  What this means in practice is that after you've installed WebCit, users can access all functions of your system using any web browser.
 Since this may be the first Citadel experience for many new users, the screens have been designed